Skip to main content

 The red zone indicates that your child has used Doodle for more than the suggested time in a week.
 Locking additional activities helps to promote healthy screen time, as we don't want children to spend too long in front of a screen.

-If your child enters the red zone and you're happy for them to continue with their work, you'll then be asked to enter your parent PIN; when you've done this, the activities will be unlocked.
+If your child enters the red zone and you're happy for them to continue with their work, you'll then be asked to enter your parent PIN; once you've done this, the activities will be unlocked.

 Did this answer your question?